Feakster/cv/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg?style=flat-square)](https://www.tidyverse.org/lifecycle/#stable)

 ## Prerequisites
-In order to compile this CV you will need to be using a Unix-like system with `pdfLaTeX` and `R` installed. `R` will need to have the _data.table_ and _rAltmetric_ packages installed.
+In order to compile this CV you will need to be using a Unix-like system with `pdfLaTeX` and `R` installed. `R` will need to have the _rAltmetric_ package installed.
 Additionally, Linux users will need to install `librsvg2-bin` via their distribution's package manager, while macOS users will need to install `librsvg` via [homebrew](https://brew.sh/).

 ## Compilation
 Execute the following lines of code to clone the repository and compile the CV.